sourabhk19/UI-screenshot-to-React-/README.md

 - Clone the repository.
 - Extract the dataset files.
 - Run [this](https://github.com/sourabhk19/UI-screenshot-to-React-/blob/master/React_Train.ipynb) code for training the dataset by appropriately changing the directory folder names.
+- Once the training is done, model weights will be generated.

 ### Testing: